 4. Check that all food contact surfaces and equipment are maintained and sanitized

 - Clean and sanitize with soap and water, followed by a solution of an approved sanitizer.

 - Keep all food contact surfaces clean and in good condition.

 - Discard cracked utensils such as cutting boards or deeply grooved food contact surfaces.

-- Empty and clean ice bin regularly.
-Twice a year, ice machine (inner-workings) must be professionally sanitized.
-(Note: A service like Easy Ice subscription provides your restaurant with an ice machine and includes professional deep-cleanings 2x year)
+- Empty and clean your ice bin regularly.
+Twice a year, ice machines must be professionally sanitized.
+(Note: A service like Easy Ice subscription provides your restaurant with an ice machine and includes professional deep cleanings twice a year)